 Spinal anaesthesia, also known as lumbar anaesthesia, is suitable for procedures below the belly button.
 This involves an injection into the spine to numb the nerves that supply the abdomen and legs.
 These nerves run through the lower part of the spinal canal and can be easily accessed there.
 The spinal cord itself is also located in this canal, but it stops well above the injection site, so the risk of injury is extremely low.
 With a regional anaesthetic, it is possible to be awake during the procedure, which is sometimes desirable from the patient’s point of view or for medical reasons.

+There are surgical procedures for which only local anaesthesia is needed.
 Pain relief is managed by the surgeon by injecting a local anaesthetic directly into the wound area.
 In most cases, however, monitoring of cardiovascular functions and administration of sedatives by the anaesthesiologist are required.

 A note on twilight sedation, see video: As a rule, we do not perform deep sedation for major procedures, such as breast surgery, as this impairs the patient’s breathing and circulation.